Convoy SC 118: 7−9 February

-Henry R. Mallory was capable of 14 kn but had been straggling well astern of the convoy for several days and was not zig-zagging in that exposed position.
-Mallory would normally have been assigned to one of the faster HX convoys, but there had been no Iceland section of the preceding convoy HX 224.
-No commands came from the bridge after Mallory was torpedoed, no flares were sent up, no radio distress message was sent out, and no orders were given to abandon ship.
-There were heavy casualties from Mallorys crew of 77, 34 Navy gunners, and the 136 American soldiers, 172 American sailors, and 72 American Marines she was transporting to Iceland.
+Henry R. Mallory was capable of 14 kn but had been straggling well astern of the convoy for several days and was not zig-zagging, despite its exposed position.
+Mallory would normally have been assigned to one of the faster HX convoys but there had been no Iceland section of the preceding Convoy HX 224.
+No commands came from the bridge after Mallory was torpedoed, no flares were sent up, no radio distress message was sent out and no orders were given to abandon ship.
+There were 272 casualties from Mallorys crew of 77, 34 Navy gunners, and the 136 American soldiers, 172 American sailors and 72 US Marines she was transporting to Iceland.